 Every year since 1995, he has been named by his peers as one of the best First Amendment lawyers in the country in The Best Lawyers in America.
 Inside Business magazine has named him as one of the leading lawyers in northeast Ohio, another magazine consistently has named him one of Ohio’s “Super Lawyers,” and the Society of Professional Journalists recognized him with the “Best Defense of the First Amendment” award.

-Mr. Marburger’s general approach to handling challenging cases is to minimize the commonplace “pyramid” approach of leveraging far less experienced attorneys to perform most of the analyses and other legal services.
+Mr. Marburger’s general approach to handling challenging cases is to avoid relying on less experienced attorneys to do his thinking for him.
 A driven competitor, he is unusually “hands on” in trying to deliver the full benefit of his experience developed over some 30 years of his focused practice of law.
 Clients who retain Mr. Marburger for his specialty get Mr. Marburger.

 Mr. Marburger has represented online media, major national television and radio networks, newspapers, book publishers, magazines, outdoor advertising companies and wire services.

 Before becoming a lawyer, Mr. Marburger was a journalist in a top 10 market.

 8/15/2013 - “Best Lawyers in America” Recognizes 141 BakerHostetler Attorneys Seven Named “Lawyer of the Year”

 12/7/2012 - 173 BakerHostetler Attorneys Named 2012 Super Lawyers; 55 Named Rising Stars

 9/17/2012 - “Best Lawyers in America” Recognizes 127 BakerHostetler Attorneys: Eleven Named “Lawyer of the Year”